Menu Close

 Increased sunlight (summer SAD)

-While most people find increased sunlight invigorating, some individuals may have heightened sensitivity to light, causing discomfort and contributing to developing symptoms of summer SAD.
+While most people find increased sunlight invigorating, some individuals may have heightened sensitivity to light that can cause discomfort and contribute to developing symptoms of summer SAD.

 Genetic factors

 Family history and genetics may also play a role in the development of SAD.
-If you have a family member with a history of SAD, other types of depression and mood disorders, you may be more genetically predisposed to developing SAD.
+If you have a family member with a history of SAD, other types of depression and mood disorders, you may be more likely to experience it.

 Psychological factors

-Past experiences of trauma, stress, or significant life changes may make people more vulnerable to SAD.
-Additionally, existing mental health conditions, such as depression or bipolar disorder, can interact with seasonal changes and exacerbate symptoms of SAD.
+Past experiences of trauma, stress or significant life changes may make people more vulnerable to SAD.
+Additionally, existing mental health conditions, such as depression or bipolar, can interact with seasonal changes and exacerbate symptoms of SAD.

-In partnership with clinicians, University of Glasgow and University of Edinburgh have created an online module ‘Living Life to the Full’ to help people who are experiencing SAD.
-It’s currently used within the NHS and has been shown on BBC Scotland and STV.
+In partnership with clinicians, the University of Glasgow has created an online module ‘Living Life to the Full’ to help people who are experiencing SAD.

 You can read more about the online module here.